hama1080/threejs-Boids/README.md

 # threejs-Boids
 Imprement "Boids" program on three.js.
+Boids is an artificial life program developed by Craig Reynolds in 1986, which simulates the flocking behavior of birds.[wikipedia](https://en.wikipedia.org/wiki/Boids)

-Three simple rules.
+The object(bird) follow three simple rules.

-Rule1:

-Rule2:

-Rule3:
+*Rule1:Cohesion*
+The object move towards the average position of flock.
+*Rule2:Separation*
+The object avoid other object.
+*Rule3:Alignment*
+The object move towards the average heading of flock.